vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "If you want to achieve greatness, stop asking for permission." - Anonymous
 > 1. "The only person you are destined to become is the person you decide to be." - Ralph Waldo Emerson
 > 1. "Vision without execution is just hallucination." - Henry Ford
-> 1. "Find your passion and let it guide you." - Unknown
+> 1. "Find your passion and let it guide you." - Anonymous

 ## Mindfulness and Presence - V

 > 1. "Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
-Just breathe, and have faith that everything will work out for the best." - Unknown
+Just breathe, and have faith that everything will work out for the best." - Anonymous
 > 1. "In the middle of every difficulty lies opportunity." - Albert Einstein
 > 1. "Be present in all things and thankful for all things." - Maya Angelou

 ## Success and Achievement - V1

-> 1. "The greatest weapon in any battle is patience." - Unknown
+> 1. "The greatest weapon in any battle is patience." - Anonymous

 ## Motivation and Inspiration - V1